 *Medals available for 1st ~300 registered riders.

 There are 3 segments along the route that are mapped as segments in Strava for our KOM competition.
 Riders may choose to participate in the competition by riding each segment as fast as they can.
 The best placed male and female riders after all 3 segments will be crowned the Jack-Cass 100 2017 KOM and QOM.
 Riders will compete for the lowest possible score, similar to golf.
 Your segment placing on each climb is your score (1st would be 1 point, 2nd would be 2 points, etc).
-The male and female rider with the lowest score based on the 5 climbs will determine the winner.
-Ties will be broken by the riders’ segment completion time on the final climb.
-If there is still a tie, there will be a countback on the times of the previous climbs until a winner is determined.
+The male and female rider with the lowest score based on the 3 segments will determine the winner.
+Ties will be broken by the riders’ segment completion time on the final segment.
+If there is still a tie, there will be a count-back on the times of the previous segments until a winner is determined.

 The 3 segments can be found at the following links:

 (You might need to sign-up for a free account to view)

 2nd Place $140+ value

 1st Place M/F $400+ Value

 It’s just a step up above your ordinary ride: A challenging ride that combines the best elements of epic recreational rides and scenic touring rides with the color and flash of a great road race.